RESPrep

 • Minimum rental period — private residential property must be let for at least 3 consecutive months; short-term stays (e.g. daily/weekly, Airbnb-style) are not allowed.

-• Immigration checks — a landlord/agent must verify the tenant's identity and immigration status; it is an offence to rent to immigration offenders/overstayers.
+• Immigration & identity checks — before the lease is signed, the salesperson must verify the identity and immigration status of **every tenant *and* occupier**, Singapore Citizens and PRs included (see the next section); it is an offence to rent to immigration offenders/overstayers.

 How a tenancy ends